-For sites without an existing teacher inquiry community, TIC provides the opportunity to tap into the knowledge that already exists at other sites.
+For sites without an existing teacher inquiry community, TIC provided the opportunity to tap into the knowledge that already existed at other sites.

 - To develop a more national and encompassing vision of teacher research for the NWP and the teaching profession as a whole

 - To create a structure for the pooling of geographically and culturally informed knowledge that has national implications

 - To increase the capacity of NWP sites to address issues of equity, access, and accountability, and serve as a mechanism to gather data that address those issues.

 In February 1999, the TIC initiative, an outgrowth of Project Outreach, challenged six selected NWP sites to integrate their teacher inquiry initiatives with the goals of Project Outreach.
 These six national writing projects sites were awarded a grant to initiate a study of the teacher research communities at their sites.
 The TIC initiative was intended to provide support to local writing project sites with existing teacher inquiry programs as they deepened and expanded their teacher research work.

 The journeys taken and the subsequent discoveries by the six sites provided a foundation for further site studies.